 One of the easiest ways to get started is by checking a scholarship search engine.
 These online databases have information about scholarships that are available for graduate students.
 You can try one or two from the following list:

 - Career One Stop: This scholarship search engine is sponsored by the U.S. Department of Labor.
-It lists more than 8,000 scholarships, fellowships, grants, and other financial aid award opportunities.
+It lists more than 3,000 graduate school scholarships, fellowships, grants, and other financial aid award opportunities.
 You can narrow your search by keyword, award type, your location, and more.

 Check Professional Organizations